-I asked my sister who is a B2B buyer for a high tech company to tell me one thing she hates the most about Ecommerce transactions.
+I asked my sister, who is a B2B buyer for a high tech company, to tell me one thing she hates the most about buying online.
 She told me – and I didn’t believe it until I watched her.
 She keyed in an 11-character item number into the search bar – and came back with 220 results.

 Now, if my sister knew Boolean search operators, which was de rigueur for librarians and researchers in the 1990s, she could have narrowed this on her own.
 Boolean is a type of search that allows users to combine keywords with operators (or modifiers) such as AND, NOT and OR to further produce more relevant results.
 In my sister’s case, merely putting the quotations around the query “ABC-123456LM” would have narrowed the search considerably.
 In her case, the results went from 220 to 3 – and those 3 items included one new and two refurbished units.

-Here’s the thing, no one needs to learn Boolean anymore to search.
+Here’s the thing, no one needs (or should have) to learn Boolean anymore to search.
 Large consumer sites like Amazon, Walmart, Dell and Wayfair have made it extinct.

 Still, even given the antiquated search technology, it could have been configured much better.
 One of the reasons for the poor results is that the company was using a search technique called wildcard searching.
 This is typically done to broaden the search so that enough results (or any!) are returned.
 The number of results that come back is called recall — and refers to the quantity of the results.
 This contrasts with precision, which refers to the quality or narrowness of the search.